aragrevo/aragrevo/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Systems Engineering at University UNAD.
+- 🎓 &nbsp; Systems Engineering at University UNAD.
-- 💼 &nbsp; Working as a Development and Analyst at Zoftinium S.A.S.
+- 💼 &nbsp; Working as a Front Developer at Zoftinium S.A.S.

 ### 🛠 &nbsp;Tech Stack